gskril/files/raycast/README.md

 This extension is responsible for compressing video files and uploading them to Cloudflare R2 via the Next.js API.

+> [!NOTE]
+> You'll need to have ffmpeg installed on your system to use video compression (recommended).

 ## Development

 Install dependencies: